 What to Eat in the Outer Banks with Kids

 Finding kid-friendly food options shouldn’t be hard in the Outer Banks.
 If you have a rental home, chances are you will enjoy at least some meals there.
 While many beachgoers bring food for their stay, there is plenty of flexibility to hit the grocery store during your vacation or even have groceries delivered.
 In Duck, we tried to experience as many eateries as we could.
 To name a few, The Village Table and Tavern, The Blue Point, and Coastal Cantina offered dining on the Currituck Sound – famous for its sunset views.
 Places like Red Sky Café, Coastal Cravings, and Tullio’s Bakery lacked a view, but made up for it with yummy food to start or end our day.
 And we visited Growlers to Go more than once to taste local craft beers.

 There was no shortage of treats for kids to enjoy, which isn’t surprising in a beach town!
 Our first stop was, naturally, the original Duck Donuts.
-As it was during the COVID-19 pandemic, we needed to order well ahead, so check out that option before visiting.
 There are plenty of other spots to indulge in and enjoy local candy, bakery treats, and ice cream.
 The most unique ice cream spot was Donutz On a Stick Ice Cream – its name explains the offerings quite well!
 I promise you’ll eat well on your family beach vacation in the Outer Banks!